Celery mosaic virus: Symptoms and host range

 Symptoms of celery mosaic virus include a distinct mottled pattern on the leaves, distorted leaf growth with exaggerated rosette formation.
 Some strains of celery mosaic virus cause a "crinkled" pattern to form on the leaves of the plant.
 Oftentimes, plants infected with celery mosaic virus early in their development do not produce usable crops.
 Plants infected by the virus late in their development may provide usable crops provided that the crops are harvested quickly after infection.

 Celery is the most common host of this virus.
 As the name implies, this virus causes a mosaic or mottling in the leaves of celery.
 There can also be malformation of leaflets.
-In older leaves, chorotic/necrotic spots may occur and the plants can be stunted.
+In older leaves, chlorotic or necrotic spots may occur and the plants can be stunted.